Family Guide to the Start of School (2022-23 School Year)

 When does school start?

-Visit cmcss.net/calendars for the 2021-2022 school year calendar.
-With generous sponsorship from Jostens, the CMCSS Communications Department has brought back a printed calendar for the 2021-2022 school year.
-These calendars will be arriving soon at the homes of enrolled students!
+Visit cmcss.net/calendars for the 2022-2023 school year calendar.
+With a generous sponsorship from Jostens, the CMCSS Communications Department will provide a printed calendar for the 2022-2023 school year.
+These calendars will be arriving soon at the homes of enrolled students.
+Due to production and shipping delays, these calendars may not arrive before the first week of school, but a digital copy is available online.
+We apologize for the inconvenience!

 How can I find out what my child is being taught throughout the school year?